 Polaris admitted this flaw when a few complaints regarding this issue started popping up.
-They mentioned problem was caused when the engine overheats causing the drive belt to heat up and expand.
+They mentioned the problem was caused when the engine overheats, causing the drive belt to heat up and expand.
 They even put out a fixing kit which was a vented belt cover to aid cooling.

 There are instances where the dislodged belt caused damage to other internal components.
 Especially due to parts of the belt itself getting stuck in between other components.
 Depending on whether your Ranger is subjected to other damages, repair costs will vary.

 Usually, once the belt slips, you’d have to replace it.
 Depending on the quality of the belt you wish to put on your UTV, the replacement cost will vary.
 OEM belts cost between $100 and $200.